juricaKenda/godfatherr/README.md

 ## Philosophy and purpose
 The Godfatherr library embodies the fluency and simplicity.
-The "go" approach to errors is extremely appealing because of the simplicity it introduces (ie. errors are defined exlusively by their error messages).
+The "go" approach to errors is extremely appealing because of the simplicity it introduces (ie. errors are defined exclusively by their error messages).
-However, in my (@juricaKenda) opinnion, this approach lacks context.
+However, in my (@juricaKenda) opinion, this approach lacks context.
 When I visualize software constructs, I see engines and services on different abstraction and contextual levels.
 A "raw", string only, error can never express where it came from.
 The context of it stayed at the level it was produced at.